 - Simple: The platform is so simple and intuitive that it’s almost self-explanatory and very friendly to new users.

-- Easy to add team members: Just type in their email and they’ll get a profile with all of their tasks.
+- Easy to add team members: Type in their email, and they’ll get a profile with all of their tasks.

 - Mobile friendly: The Trello app has over 10 million downloads on Google Play and it’s fully functional.